jruels/tf-gcp/labs/tf-write-module/index.md

 # Write a Terraform module

 ## Overview
-In this lab, you will create a module to manage AWS S3 buckets to host static websites.
+In this lab, you will create a module to manage Google Cloud Storage buckets to host static websites.

 ## Module structure